LCC’s COVID-19 Vaccination Requirement

 What You Need to Know

-- LCC requires students and employees who will be attending classes or working at any LCC location to be fully vaccinated against COVID-19 prior to the start of the fall academic term (Sept.
-27).
+- LCC requires all employees and students who will be attending classes at any LCC location and/or receiving in-person services to be fully vaccinated against COVID-19.

-- Students and employees may seek an exemption to the vaccination requirement for medical, religious, or personal/philosophical reasons.
+- Students and employees may seek an exemption to the vaccination requirement for medical or religious reasons.
+Personal/philosophical exemptions are not allowed.
 Some academic programs may have stricter vaccination requirements.

 - Schedule an appointment for a COVID vaccine